Tai Po New Town: History of development

 The new town was a planned area, which had "suitable sites have been reserved for various types of land-uses including residential, commercial, industrial and open space, and for the provision of different types of community and infrastructural facilities to meet the needs of the population."
 The new town was divided between residential and industrial areas, with a mix of public and private housing.
 The Tai Po Industrial Estate southwest of Ting Kok is one of the major industrial estates in Hong Kong.
 The gas factory of Hong Kong and China Gas was located in the estate.
 As of 2018, the estate also consists of tenants such as Asia Television, AsiaSat, APT Satellite, Oriental Press Group, South China Morning Post Publishers etc..
 Tai Po New Town also had a smaller industrial area known as Tai Ping Industrial Centre.

-The new town was served by two new railway stations (now part of the mass transit system of the city), new Tai Po Market station and Tai Wo station respectively.
+The new town was served by two new railway stations, which are now part of the mass transit system of the city, new Tai Po Market station and Tai Wo station respectively.
 The already existing Tai Po Kau and old Tai Po Market railway stations, however, were closed in 1983.
 The latter which had previously served the traditional market town Tai Po Market (Tai Wo Shi), became the Hong Kong Railway Museum, one of the public museums of Tai Po District.
 In terms of road transport, Tolo Highway was completed in the 1980s, which largely replaced Tai Po Road as the main road between the new town and city centre.